Hyperbolic models of transitive topologically Anosov flows in dimension three

-\begin{rem} The charts defined in proposition \ref{lema_normal_coordinates} send the orbit segments of $\phi_t$ that lie inside each punctured quadrant $W_i\setminus\gamma$ onto the orbit segments of the flow generated by the vector field \eqref{normal_form_X_Gamma} inside the quadrant $\D_i\times\R/\Z$ \emph{preserving the time parameter}.
-Thus, we can reconstruct the vector field $X_\Gamma$ in $W\backslash\gamma$ by glueing the four pieces
+\begin{rem} The charts defined in Proposition \ref{lema_normal_coordinates} send the orbit segments of $\phi$ that lie inside each punctured quadrant $W_i\setminus\gamma$ onto the orbit segments of the flow generated by the vector field \eqref{normal_form_X_Gamma} inside the quadrant $\D_i\times\R/\Z$ \emph{preserving the time parameter}.
+Thus, we can reconstruct the vector field $X_\Gamma$ in $W\backslash\gamma$ by gluing the four pieces

 along their boundaries in the way specified in (\ref{combinatorics_charts_Pi}).
-Since the vector field $X_{(\lambda,p,n)}$ is invariant by vertical translations, the glueing map $\Pi_1\circ\Pi_4^{-1}$ preserves $X_{(\lambda,p,n)}$ and we get a well defined vector field in the quotient manifold, which is homeomorphic to a solid torus with an essential closed curve on the interior removed. \end{rem}
+Since the vector field $X_{(\lambda,p,n)}$ is invariant by vertical translations, the gluing map $\Pi_1\circ\Pi_4^{-1}$ preserves $X_{(\lambda,p,n)}$ and we get a well-defined vector field in the quotient manifold, which is homeomorphic to a solid torus with an essential closed curve on the interior removed. \end{rem}